Shaerif/Windows_User_Folders_Relocation_App/docs/roadmap.md

 - **Documentation:** Create detailed documentation for developers and users.

 ### Phase 5: CLI & GUI Dual Options
-- **Allow Both CLI and GUI Use**: Make it possible to run the tool in either CLI or GUI mode at the user's discretion.
+- **Allow Both CLI and GUI Use:** Make it possible to run the tool in either CLI or GUI mode at the user's discretion.
-- **Documentation Update**: Reflect the new dual-run capability throughout all relevant documentation.
+- **Documentation Update:** Reflect the new dual-run capability throughout all relevant documentation.

 ### Phase 6: Future Enhancements
 - **Additional Features:** Explore additional features based on user feedback and project requirements.